Miyajima Island: Best Things to Do

 3. Miyajima Omotesando Shopping Street

-Miyajima island has a shopping street called “Omote Sando Shotengai” where you can enjoy walking around with snacking and shopping.
-Maple leaf shaped small sweet cake called Momiji Manju is the most popular snack here.
-Also you should definitely try oysters!
+Miyajima Island has a shopping street called “Omote Sando Shotengai” where you can enjoy walking around with snacking, and shopping.
+Maple leaf-shaped, small, sweet cake called Momiji Manju is the most popular snack here.
+Also, you should definitely try oysters!
 Hiroshima’s oysters are so rich and tasty.
-There are many oyster bars where you can enjoy grilled oysters from 1 piece.
-My recommendation would be “oyster curry-pan” which is fried bread-roll stuffed with curry and two pieces of oysters!
+There are many oyster bars where you can enjoy grilled oysters for 1 piece.
+My recommendation would be “oyster curry-pan,” which isa fried bread roll stuffed with curry and two pieces of oysters!

 4. Meet Friendly Deer

-It is a great surprise that the island is a habitat of 500 wild Japanese deer and they are considered as messengers of the god.
-You can see them everywhere on the island and they are quite friendly to tourists.
+It is a great surprise that the island is a habitat of 500 wild Japanese deer, and they are considered messengers of the god.
+You can see them everywhere on the island, and they are quite friendly to tourists.

 5. Daisho-in Temple